 Here are a few tips:

 If you try these skin care tips and still experience ingrown hairs, consider using an electric razor.
-Some people find that trimming their hair instead of shaving gives them a smooth enough feel without the small bumps and red skin.
+Some people find that trimming their hair instead of shaving gives them a smooth enough feel without the small bumps and discolored skin.

 If you can see the trapped hair, you can try using a sterile needle to gently pull it out.
 Do not dig around for it.
-If you can’t easily pull out the hair, schedule an appointment with your health care provider.
+If you can’t easily pull out the hair, schedule an appointment with your healthcare provider.

 Here are some additional home remedies: